 GSC Investment Corp. is a newly-organized Maryland corporation that will operate as a non-diversified closed-end management investment company that has elected to be treated as a business development company ("BDC") under the Investment Company Act of 1940 (the "1940 Act").
 Our investment objectives are to generate both current income and capital appreciation through debt and, to a lesser extent, equity investments, by primarily investing in first and second lien loans and mezzanine debt of private middle market companies, as well as select high yield bonds.
 Our operations will be externally managed and advised by our investment adviser, GSCP (NJ), L.P., pursuant to an investment management agreement.
-We intend to elect to be treated for U.S. federal income tax purposes as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended ("the Code").
+We intend to elect to be treated for U.S. federal income tax purposes as a regulated investment company ("RIC") under Subchapter M of the Code.

-Prior to the pricing of this offering, we entered into a portfolio acquisition agreement with GSC Partners CDO Fund III, Limited, a Cayman Islands exempted company ("CDO Fund III"), pursuant to which we will agree to purchase for cash a portfolio with an aggregate market value as of March 21 of approximately \$98 million of debt investments that consist of first lien and second lien loans, senior secured bonds and unsecured bonds held by CDO Fund III (the "Portfolio").
-As of March 21, the Portfolio consisted of approximately \$101 million in aggregate principal amount of debt.
+Prior to the pricing of this offering, we will enter into a portfolio acquisition agreement with GSC Partners CDO Fund III, Limited, a Cayman Islands exempted company ("CDO Fund III"), pursuant to which we will agree to purchase for cash a portfolio of approximately \$181 million of debt investments that consist of first lien and second lien loans, senior secured bonds and unsecured bonds held by CDO Fund III (the "Portfolio").
+As of February 16, 2007, the Portfolio consisted of approximately \$191 million principal amount of debt.
 We intend to use the net proceeds of this offering to complete this acquisition promptly following the closing of this offering.
-Following this offering, we also expect to employ leverage to make additional investments that are consistent with our investment strategy.
-Over time we anticipate that senior secured and unsecured bonds will decrease as a percentage of our total assets as we add mezzanine debt and new first and second lien loan assets to the Portfolio.
-See "- Liquidity" and "Business - Prospective investments - The Portfolio."
+At such time, we also expect to employ leverage by borrowing under a secured revolving credit facility to make additional investments that are consistent with our investment strategy.
+Over time we anticipate that senior secured and unsecured bonds will decrease as a percentage of our total assets as we add mezzanine debt and new first and second lien loan assets to the portfolio.
+See "-Liquidity" and "Business-Prospective investments-The Portfolio."